NavMohan-24/NavMohan-24/README.md

-- 👋 Hi, I’m @NavMohan-24, a physics graduate from CUSAT, INDIA
+- 👋 Hi, I’m @NavMohan-24, a physics post-graduate working as a system administrator of the HPC cluster, CUSAT, India.
-- 👀 I’m interested in Quantum Computing, Quantum Simulations and Quantum Optics.
+- 👀 I’m interested in Quantum Computing, Quantum Simulations and Quantum Algorithms.
-- 🌱 I’m currently learning Quantum Machine Learning.
+- 🌱 I’m currently learning Quantum Inspired Algorithms.
-- 💞️ I’m looking to collaborate on any fields related to my interests.
+- 💞️ I want to collaborate on any fields related to my interests.
-- 📫 How to reach me navaneethkrishnan24@gmail.com
+- 📫 How to reach me: navaneethkrishnan24@gmail.com
 -

 <!---